NeguseNegest/Ragops-Control-Plane/README.md

 - batched `sentence-transformers/all-MiniLM-L6-v2` embeddings
 - Qdrant indexing and cosine-similarity dense retrieval
 - ranked chunks, provenance metadata, and deduplicated citations
-- selectable template, OpenAI, and Gemini generation clients
+- selectable offline-template, OpenAI Responses API, and Gemini Interactions API generation clients
 - `GET /health`, `POST /retrieve`, and `POST /query`
 - Streamlit query interface with answers, citations, evidence, scores, and latency
 - local and Docker Qdrant configuration through `QDRANT_URL`
 - request validation, API error translation, and dashboard error handling
-- reviewed golden QA and retrieval-label datasets
+- an 80-row golden QA set, 100 reviewed synthetic candidates, and 45 verified retrieval labels
 - deterministic retrieval metrics and a real dense-baseline evaluation CLI
-- 157 passing tests and a verified Streamlit–FastAPI–Qdrant integration path
+- 157 passing automated tests, plus a recorded real-Qdrant Day 19 evaluation run; automated API, dashboard, and provider tests isolate external service boundaries

 Current limitations:

-- `POST /query` defaults to the deterministic template client until `RAGOPS_LLM_PROVIDER` is set to `openai` or `gemini` and the corresponding API key is configured.
 - Only dense retrieval is implemented.
+- The default offline template client returns a fixed placeholder answer; OpenAI and Gemini generation are implemented but only one provider is selected per API process.
+- Grounding and refusal are prompt instructions only: answers and citations are not yet judged or post-validated, and unsupported-query behavior is not enforced.
-- Generation evaluation, MLflow tracking, tracing, routing, caching, canary gates, failure mining, monitoring, and CI evaluation gates are not implemented.
+- Evaluation currently covers retrieval only.
+Generation evaluation, MLflow tracking, tracing, routing, caching, reranking, canary gates, failure mining, monitoring, and CI evaluation gates are not implemented.
 - Raw corpora and generated embeddings are local artifacts and are not committed.

 ## Quickstart